All Episodes

 I've befriended a couple of them.

-And I said, How's it going?
+And I said, how's it going?

-It's a horrible season for me.
+I said, a horrible season for me.

-I said, What do you mean?
+I said, what do you mean?

 Nobody's moving.

-My business requires more get this.
+My business requires, look at this.

 My business requires movement.

-Nobody's running into each other, nobody's running over anybody.
+Nobody's running over anybody.

-My business, and he was dead.
+My business, and he was dead sick.

-He looks me dead in the ass.
+He looks me dead in the eyes.

 I need movement.